What energy label does my fire have?

 Switzerland is outside the EU and therefore has its own legislation in this area.
 The Swiss energy label is very similar to that of the EU.
 However, in Switzerland it is compulsory on many more appliances than within the EU.
 For example, you may encounter a coffee machine in a Swiss store that has an energy label, and yet this is not mandatory within the EU.
 That label is a Swiss energy label.

 This is an American label that has its origins in computer screens.
 The label indicates that you are dealing with an energy-efficient display.
 Meanwhile, you will also encounter the label on computer equipment, printers and copiers.
 Energy Star imposes standards particularly on the energy consumption of these devices in standby mode.

 Ecolabel and TCO

-These two labels are not so common in the Netherlands.
+These two labels are not so common in the UK.
 Ecolabel mainly sets requirements for energy and water use.
 We only see it on some dishwashers.
 The same applies to the Swedish TCO; you may encounter it on some computers and peripherals and on some types of office furniture.

 What does an energy label mean for you?

 Besides the energy label, we also use the energy-efficiency class.
 Clearly, an energy label provides information on the use of energy by the appliance that has the label.
 What matters is how efficiently an appliance manages energy.
 Everyone will understand that a large freezer in a kitchen uses more energy than a small refrigerator in a student room.

 However, that freezer may have an A ++ label, while the refrigerator gets no further than a modest C. The freezer uses its energy much more efficiently than the refrigerator in this example.
 In general, you should assume that, for comparable devices and for similar use, the appliance with the best energy label is the most efficient.